grow/blender-animation-marker-export/README.md

 blender as a json file.

+## Install
+-> Download zip from github
+-> Open blender -> Preferences -> Add-ons
+-> Hit the install button and select the zip file
+-> Search for "yano-am-export" and enable it.

+Now go to: File -> Export -> Animation Marker Export and you'll see the option to export your animation markers as json.

 ## Build / Contribting
 - The easiest way is to add the Blender extension in visual studio.